Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Day 14 - 26 May 2026
 # Learned Today
 - Today, Module 4 – Financial Report Generation and Data Visualization was successfully implemented and updated on GitHub.
 This module helps users generate financial reports, visualize income and expense data, and analyze financial performance through charts and summaries using an interactive and user-friendly interface.
+# Day 15 - 27 May 2026
+# Learned Today
+- Today, Module 5 – Session Management and Secure User Access was successfully implemented and updated on GitHub.
+This module helps users securely maintain login sessions, manage active user access, and protect personal financial information through a secure and user-friendly interface.